Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires: Conclusion

 \section{Conclusion}

-In summary, we have investigated the \OErsted-field induced switching of circulation of Bloch-point walls (BPWs) in cylindrical nanowires, as a prototypical situation of a complex magnetization texture in a three-dimensional nano-object.
-Through micromagnetic simulations, we have predicted that the dynamical switching process involves the interplay of one or more Bloch points, considered as bulk micromagnetic singularities, with one or more pairs of surface vortex/antivortex.
-These surface defects can be viewed as singularities mapped onto a $XY$ tangential magnetization field, overall obeying a 2D/3D conversion rule.
-This process involves redistribution of topological defects between the surface and volume of the nanowire.
-Furthermore, our simulations predict and experimental results confirm that transient states with a non-BPW nature can be exploited to convert BPWs into transverse-vortex walls by applying a current pulse of suitable nanosecond duration.
-This controlled transformation demonstrates the tunability and manipulability of complex magnetization textures in nanoscale systems, offering insights into their dynamics and potential applications in spintronics and magnetic memory devices.
+We have investigated the \OErsted-field-induced switching of circulation of Bloch-point walls (BPWs) in cylindrical nanowires, as a prototypical situation of a magnetization texture in a three-dimensional nano-object.
+Through micromagnetic simulations, we have predicted that the dynamical switching process involves the interplay of one or more Bloch points, which are bulk micromagnetic singularities, with one or more pairs of surface vortex/antivortex.
+We evaluate both a bulk topological number highlighting the number and type of Bloch points, and a surface topological number based on the mapping of magnetization onto a gedanken $XY$ tangential magnetization field.
+We exhibit a topological invariant linking bulk and surface topological numbers along with vortex/antivortex polarity.
+During any magnetization process, the topological charge may shift from volume to surface and vice-versa, defining different categories of topology for the magnetization textures.
+We show that the application of a nanosecond pulse of current with suitable duration can allow to select the topology of the final state, matching that of a transient state occurring at a specific time step.
+While demonstrate experimentally the effectiveness of this approach, converting Bloch-point walls into Transverse-Vortex walls.
+We expect that both the existence of a topological invariant and the possibility to select the topology the final state from that of a transient states apply to any 3D nanomagnetic system.
+This should provide guidelines to categorize and control the many topologies and dynamic control of magnetization textures offered by 3D nanomagnetism, with potential application in spintronics and magnetic memory devices for 3D electronics.